evennia/evennia/docs/source/Setup/Choosing-a-Database.md

  First, install and setup MariaDB or MySQL for your specific server.
 Linux users should look for the `mysql-server` or `mariadb-server` packages for their respective distributions.
 Windows/Mac users will find what they need from the [MySQL downloads](https://www.mysql.com/downloads/) or [MariaDB downloads](https://mariadb.org/download/) pages.
 You also need the respective database clients (`mysql`, `mariadb-client`), so you can setup the database itself.
 When you install the server you should usually be asked to set up the database root user and password.

-You will finally also need a Python interface to allow Evennia to talk to the database.
+Finally, you will also need a Python interface to allow Evennia to talk to the database.
 Django recommends the  `mysqlclient` one.
 Install this into the evennia virtualenv with `pip install mysqlclient`.

 Start the database client (this is named the same for both mysql and mariadb):